luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 We touched on :code:`PredicateNode` in the last chapter when we used them as keys for values we associated with other atoms.
 In grammar, a statement is divided into subject(s) and a predicate.
 "The dog barks."
 'Barks" is the predicate.
 In the statement: "The dog is happy", "is happy" is the predicate.

+It's just like that `SchoolHouse Rock video <https://www.youtube.com/watch?v=CLV3eMvW73g>` would sing.
+The video is unlikely to further elucidate anything at all, but if you're a child of the 80s like me, it's a fun diversion down memory lane.

 The important thing about predicates is that they allow assertions to be made.
 Concepts by themselves don't say anything, they merely exist (or don't exist), but predicates allow for statements.